digambarpatil1/digambar-patil.github.io/CPP/multitreading.md

 | Launch Policy          | Manual control, no built-in policy               | Supports `std::launch::async`                        |
 | Return Value           | Returns `std::future`                             | Automatically returns `std::future`                  |
 | Thread Pool Usage      | Preferred for custom pools                        | Less ideal due to automatic thread creation          |
-###  promise and future
-They communicate between threads by passing values or exceptions between threads. std::promise is used to set a value or exception to be retrieved later by a std::future Once a std::promise has a value set (via set_value() or set_exception()), the associated std::future can retrieve that value.

 ### shared_future
 std::shared_future<int> shared_fut= prodResult.share();
 Multiple threads can call .get() multiple times.